 Our Chaplaincy team is made up of a number of adults and children throughout school, including one of our Parish Priests, Father Richard and is organised by Mrs Taylor.
-They help to arrange any of our charity work and Liturgical Celebrations throughout the year and recently have been busy creating our new Prayer Room within school and helping to write a new school prayer.
+They help to arrange any of our charity work and Liturgical Celebrations throughout the year and recently have been busy enhancing our Prayer Room within school and helping to write a new school prayer.

 Our Sports Crew are children in Year 5 who help to organise and run a wide range of sporting activities within school.
 Their role is to support Miss Hogarth in making sure that all of the children in St. Gerard’s develop healthy and active lifestyles.

 This year, our Sports Crew have created a number of lunchtime challenges for children to complete, presenting certificates to the winning children each week.